mhorga/mhorga.github.io/_posts/2016-07-31-metal-performance-shaders-for-the-ipad-playground.markdown

 ![alt text](https://github.com/MetalKit/images/raw/master/mps_8.PNG "2")

 We are finally getting to use the `iPad`!
 Open the new `Playgrounds` app that you downloaded from the `App Store` and go to `My Playgrounds`.
-In the top left corner of the screen, tap on __+__.
+In the top left corner of the screen, tap on the __+__ button.
 As you can see you can also create a new playground on the `iPad` and then easily export it to your `macOS` devices or share it using various other tools.
 For now, however, we are going to tap on `iCloud Drive` as seen below:

 ![alt text](https://github.com/MetalKit/images/raw/master/mps_2.PNG "2")